 Sperling, who attended productions of Shakespeare in the Park while in college, said he did not sleep in the park, a technique many passionate fans utilize now to obtain the highly coveted tickets, but he remembers seeing Kline perform and describes him as a "fearless performer" and the gala cast as "a really special group of people."

+Along with Kline, Daniele will revisit her role from the original production, by choreographing the gala performance.
 The Pirates of Penzance premiered in December 1879, and Sperling credits its longevity and popularity to the show's entertaining and fun atmosphere.

 "The show appeals to young people as well as older people," he said.
 "It's playful, it has pirates, a beautiful young sexy couple that don't take themselves too seriously."